leung018/leung018/README.md

 - **Focus on TDD:** Prefer using Test-Driven Development (TDD) to write code with tests.
 - **Continuous Learner:** Always exploring new technologies and methodologies to enhance software quality and effectiveness.

+🔭 **I am currently actively looking for job opportunies.
+If you believe that I align with the culture of your company, please don't hesitate to reach out to me through my [LinkedIn](https://www.linkedin.com/in/leung-cheng/).**

 ## 📚 Reading List

 Here are some of the books/articles I've learned from: